dezhic/PrivacyPreservingKYC/report.md

 The 253-bit AES key is also padded to 256 bits with trailing zeros before inputting into the AES circuit.

 # Requirements Review
-Now, we will review the requirements of the zkKYC solution concept and see how the project meets those requirements.
+Finally, let us review the requirements of the zkKYC solution concept and see how the project meets those requirements.

 __No correlating signatures__